woAIxuexiSR/SRT/readme.md

 ## Usage

-SRT takes the json configuration file as input.
-For more information about the configuration file, please refer to the [SRT Scene Configuration File](example/readme.md).
+SuperRay takes the json configuration file as input.
+For more information about the configuration file, please refer to the [SuperRay Scene Configuration File](example/readme.md).

 ```
 Usage: main [options]